Peter Seligmann: Career

 After graduating from Yale University, Seligmann took a job with The Nature Conservancy, stewarding the organization's preserves in 13 states in the Western United States.
 Later, he helmed the California Nature Conservancy and the Nature Conservancy’s International program.

 In 1987, Seligmann became the co-founder and CEO of Conservation International.
 Seligmann has said his vision is to support an environmentally healthy world that provides economic opportunities and security, and he fulfills it by bringing together everyone from business and religious leaders to bureaucrats and scientists to local and indigenous people.

 He served as CEO until July 1, 2017, when he was succeeded by the conservation scientist M. Sanjayan.

-Now he is CEO of Nia Tero.
+Peter co-founded Nia Tero in 2017.

 Seligmann remains chairman of Conservation International alongside board members including former Walmart Chairman S. Robson Walton, chairman of the executive committee; actor Harrison Ford, vice chairman of the board; Laurene Powell Jobs, founder of Emerson Collective; President Ian Khama of Botswana; Northrop Grumman Corp.
 CEO Wesley G. Bush; Ann Friedman, and others.